PSA Finance UK Refunds: How to Claim Compensation for Mis-Sold Car Finance

 • Hidden commission fees: Discretionary commission fees have been banned since 2021, and undisclosed commission fees aren’t allowed either.
 Check your contract for any commission fees that were topped up on your total credit cost.
 Fees that weren’t disclosed at the time of sale are deemed to be an unfair and unlawful practice.

-• Unclear or inflated interest rates: Check the interest rate on your document and the total cost of the finance agreement to calculate whether these two values match and if this was what you originally signed up for.
+• Unclear or inflated interest rates: Check the interest rate on your document and the total cost of the finance agreement to calculate whether these two values match and if this is what you originally signed up for.
 Leading to different values could mean you were misled.

 • Unfair contract terms: In your agreement, were there mentions of balloon payments or early settlement charges?
 If yes, are the figures accurate?
 Make sure the terms of your agreement, such as balloon payments or early settlement charges, were clearly explained to you.
 If not, this could form a strong basis for your claim.